 AUTHOR CONTRIBUTIONS

-Eshtiaq A. Al-Yousafi, the study's first author, conducted the fieldwork as part of his PhD studies at Sana'a University's Faculty of Medicine and Health Sciences' Department of Medical Microbiology.
-Additional authors contributed to the data analysis, the writing, reviewing, and final approval of the work.
+Eshtiaq A. Al-Yousafi, the study's first author, conducted the fieldwork as part of his Ph.D studies at Sana'a University's Faculty of Medicine and Health Sciences' Department of Medical Microbiology.
+Additional authors contributed to the data analysis, writing, reviewing, and final approval of the work.

 REFERENCES